nishadas1/msds640_caseStudy/README.md

 5. **Post in the Regis MSDS LinkedIn Group**:
 - Write summary of your case study and share it on the following LinkedIn group:
   👉 [MSDS LinkedIn Group](https://www.linkedin.com/groups/12682252/)
-- Share the LinkedIn post link in the course shell (assignment submission area).

 ---

 ## 📚 Student Case Studies